Validation of Spherical Fourier-Bessel power spectrum analysis with lognormal simulations and eBOSS DR16 LRG EZmocks: Validation with lognormal mocks

 \subsubsection{Importance of off-diagonal terms}

 In \cref{fig:ln_lrg_ngc} we used off-diagonal $k_{n+\Delta n,\ell}\neq k_{n\ell}$ terms up to $\Delta n_\max=4$.
 As already mentioned for the full-sky case, these off-diagonal terms are important.
-We explicitly show this in \cref{fig:ln_lrg_ngc_dnmax}, where we limit $\Delta n_\max=0$ (top panels) and $\Delta n_\max=2$ (bottom panels) for the redshift-space mocks.
+We explicitly show this in \cref{fig:ln_lrg_ngc_dnmax}, where we limit $\Delta n_\max=0$ (left panel), $\Delta n_\max=2$ (center panel), and $\Delta n_\max=4$ (right panel) for the redshift-space mocks.
 The figure shows that the on-diagonal $\Delta n=0$ terms are sufficiently modeled using $\Delta n_\max=2$.
 However, to model the off-diagonal terms as well, we conclude from \cref{fig:ln_lrg_ngc,fig:ln_lrg_ngc_dnmax} that for the eBOSS DR16 LRG redshift range and radial selection, $\Delta n_\max=4$ is needed and sufficient.